Create your first poetry collection

 - Select an appropriate and effective title for your first collection.

-- Consider when submitting your collection for publication.
+- Consider when to submit your collection for publication.

 What level is the course and do I need any particular skills?